-IRTC Epilepsy / Center for Epileptology:
+IRTC Epilepsy / Center for Epileptology

-IRTC Neurodegenerative Diseases:
+IRTC Neurodegenerative Diseases

-This IRTC is supported by the Department of Neurodegenerative Diseases and Gerontological Psychiatry with clinical and research focus on neurodegeneration.
-Other supporting partners are the Clinics of Neurology, Psychiatry and Genetics.
+This IRTC is supported by the Department for Neurodegenerative Diseases and Geriatric Psychiatry with clinical and research focus on neurodegeneration.
+Other supporting partners are the Departments of Neurology and Psychiatry as well as the Institute of Genetics.
 Particular emphasis is placed on the elucidation of inflammatory mechanisms and the clinical characterization of early and early stages of neurodegenerative diseases.
-The Clinic for Neurodegenerative Diseases and Geronto Psychiatry (Prof. A. Schneider, Prof. M. Heneka) has developed specialized clinical-scientific units.
-There is close scientific collaboration with the DZNE Bonn, especially in the field of clinical studies, biomarkers and basic research.
-Here, immunological processes, proteostasis and neuronal-glial interactions are given special consideration.
+The Department for Neurodegenerative Diseases and Geriatric Psychiatry has developed specialized clinical-scientific units.
+There is close scientific collaboration with the German Center for Neurodegenerative Diseases (DZNE), especially in the field of clinical studies, biomarkers and basic research.
+Here, immunological processes, proteostasis, and neuronal-glial interactions are given special consideration.
 Another focus is the functional phenomenology and genomics of cognition in neurodegenerative diseases.
 Thanks to the cooperation with the DZNE, there are unique prerequisites for translational research and treatment studies in Bonn.

 The molecular analysis of psychiatric disorders is driven by integrated research approaches, with genetics as a strong foundation.
-The long-standing, internationally proven expertise in the genetic analysis of psychiatric disorders has been systematically complemented in recent years by complementary expertise on experimental (including epigenetics, transcriptomics) and endophenotypic (including imaging) levels.
+The long-standing, internationally proven expertise in the genetic analysis of psychiatric disorders has been systematically complemented in recent years by expertise on experimental (including epigenetics, transcriptomics) and endophenotypic (including imaging) levels.
 In addition to integrating the various data levels with the aid of bioinformatics methods, the focus is on the mathematical modeling of basal disease processes.
 In the future, the IRTC will integrate even more intensively with the Bonn-based groups working on mechanisms of cognition in animal models and humans.

-IRTC Cerebrovascular Diseases:
+IRTC Cerebrovascular Diseases